vespa-engine/documentation/en/tutorials/hybrid-search.md

 </pre>
 </div>

 The following is the output from the above command.
-Notice line two, the `MED-10` document retrieved above, is judged as very relevant with the grade 2 for the query PLAIN-2.
+Notice line two, the `MED-10` document retrieved above, is judged as very relevant with the grade 2 (perfect) for the query_id PLAIN-2.
 This dataset has graded relevance judgments where a grade of 1 is less relevant than 2.
+Documents retrieved by the system without a relevance judgment are assumed to be irrelevant (grade 0).

 <pre>
 PLAIN-2 0 MED-2427 2